rodrigo4635/sanity-plugin-image-options/README.md

 });
 ```

-Now you can use as a normal schema in your project:
+Now you can use as a normal schema type in your project:

 ```ts
 import img1 from "./img1.svg";